skrattaren/apf.rst/apf.rst

 - [p.
 277/189] "[...] formerly Curl Up and Dye, [...]"

-  People have noticed that this name also occurs in the "`Blues Brothers`_" movie, but Terry assures us that the name goes back much further than that, and that there in fact at one time actually existed a hair dresser named like this.
+  People have noticed that this name also occurs in the **Blues Brothers** movie, but Terry assures us that the name goes back much further than that, and that there in fact at one time actually existed a hair dresser named like this.